LeeHowes/CPP/paper_framework_sources/p1897_initial_executor_algorithms_for_cpp23.md

 `r` is of course the value 8 at this point assuming that neither scheduler triggered an error.
 If there were to be a scheduling error, then that error would propagate to `handle_error` and `r` would subsequently have the value `3`.

+# Potential future changes
+## bi-directional via
+`via` will become a bi-directional algorithm.
+It will propagate a scheduler upstream as discussed in [@P1898R0].
+It will switch context to the passed scheduler, and allow customization of the returned receiver as discussed above.

+## when_all's context
+Based on experience in Facebook's codebase, I believe that `when_all` should return a sender that requires an executor-provider and uses forward progress delegation as discussed in [@P1898R0].
+The returned sender should complete on the delegated context.
+This removes the ambiguity about which context it completes on.

+## when_all for void types and mixed success
+We should add a when_all variant that returns tuples and variants in its result, or some similar mechanism for to allow parameter packs, including empty packs in the form of void-senders, and mixed success/error to propagate.

+# Proposed question for the Prague 2020 meeting
+## Replace `bulk_execute` in P0443 with `indexed_for` as described above.

+`indexed_for` as described above should replace bulk_execute during the merge of [@P0443R11] into C++23.
+Suggest fine-tuning this wording and forwarding to LEWG.

+The changes this leads to:

+ * Renames the algorithm to fit in with a set of user-level algorithms rather than making it distinct and internal-only.
+   We found it hard to define a difference between `bulk_execute` and `indexed_for` and so suggest we not try, instead we rename it.
+ * Propagating the data from the incoming sender into the invocable by reference and out the other end.
+   This allows the algorithm to be a side-effecting view on data, but because that data is in-band in the data stream it is safe from a lifetime point of view.
+   More so that it would be if the data had to be captured by reference.
+ * Replaces the max value with a range for the index space.
+This allows for more flexibility.
+ * Adds the execution policy back in, defining the forward progress guarantee both the invocable and range accessor make.
+   This is preferred because the policy is a statement the programmer makes about the capabilities of the invocable.
+   An indexed_for that requires seq, and an executor that cannot execute seq can fail at this point.
+   An invocable that requires seq run on an executor that cannot run seq algorithms would be invisible at the point of chaining the algorithm.
+ * Does not add any sort of factory as [@P1993R0].
+   These are not necessary if we carry the data in the stream.
+   Data can be allocated to a device using, for example, a `device_vector`.
+   This maintains full flexibility - we can add custom data management algorithms independently and keep `indexed_for` focused on its primary use cause: the asynchronous for loop itself.
+ * Relaxes the CopyConstructible restriction that [@P0443R11], but also the standard algorithms in C++20 place.
+   Wide discussion suggests that this restriction may not be necessary, and it could certainly be harmful.
+   In an asynchronous world we cannot rely on scoped `reference_wrapper` semantics, and the cost of injecting `shared_ptr` would be high.
+   If an implementation needs to copy, then that implementation should implement a wrapper that is custom for the algorthmic structure it is using.
+   For example, a forking tree of threads may allocate once on the first thread by move and reference back to it, knowing the lifetime is safe.

 ---
 references: